Florence Ryerson: Screenwriter

 In 1926, Florence Ryerson joined Metro-Goldwyn-Mayer to work on silent film scripts, among them Adam and Evil and Wickedness Preferred.
 Later sound films she wrote include the Fu Manchu and Philo Vance series.

 She was co-author of the screenplay for The Wizard of Oz, along with frequent collaborator Edgar Allan Woolf and British author Noel Langley.
 Both Ryerson and Woolf created the Wizard's Kansas counterpart, Professor Marvel.

 Author

-With Colin Clements, her second husband, Ryerson wrote two of the earliest books featuring teenage girlhood: This Awful Age (1930) and Mild Oats (1933), both based on a short story series Ryerson had started in 1925 in Woman’s World magazine.
+With Colin Clements, her second husband, Ryerson wrote two books featuring teenage girlhood: This Awful Age (1930) and Mild Oats (1933), both based on a short story series Ryerson had started in 1925 in Woman’s World magazine.
 Both books were published by D. Appleton.
 The couple adapted these stories, first as a play, June Mad (1939), which was then adapted as a film, Her First Beau (1941).
 Actors from the film performed the story on the Lux Radio Theatre on October 27, 1941.
 Ryerson wrote other short stories and mystery novels with Clements.